-in the next year.

-(i) act on this by ma that some of its debtors may king sure that all possible lo s is an example of the sses are recorded (ii) usiness is separate and dis • (iii) , , m owns, it also owns out to explained by the • (iv) concept states that if strainsed in one year, then it sho •
+- 27. Fil in the blanks - (i) If a firm believes that some of its debtors may 'default', it should act on this by making sure that all possible losses are recorded in the books.
+This is an example of the concept. - (ii) The fact that a business is separate and distinguishable from its owner is best exemplified by the concept. - (iii) Everything a firm owns, it also owns out to somebody.
+This co-incidence is explained by the concept. - (iv) The concept states that if straightline method of depreciation is used in one year, then it should also be used in the next year.

 Mr. Sunrise started a busines for buying and selling stationery with ₹5,00,000 as an initial investment.
-Of which he paid ₹1,00,000 for furniture, ₹2,00,000 for buying stationery items.
+Of which he paid₹ 1,00,000 for furniture, ₹2,00,000 for buying stationery items.
 He employed a sales person and clerk.
 At the end of the month he paid ₹5,000 as their salaries.
 Out of the stationery bought he sold some stationery tor ₹1,50,000 for cash and some other stationery for ₹1,00,000 on credit basis to Mr. Ravi.
 Subsequently, he bought stationery items of ₹1,50,000 from Mr. Peace.
 In the first week of next month there was a fir accident and he lost ₹30,000 worth of stationery.
 A part of the furniture Which cost ₹40.000, was sold for ₹45,000.